joeolenick/mean-exercises/weekend-projects/weekend-3/README.md

 ![](screenshots/step-7.png)

 Now go to statusCheck.js and scroll down to `checkInPortal()`.
-This function should iterate through the portals in the `portals` array to check if the player is currently in the same location as either of the portals.
+This function should iterate through the portals in the `portals` array OR using `document.getElementsByClassName()` to just get all the divs with a class of 'portal', to check if the player is currently in the same location as either of the portals.
 If so, then change the players `left` and `top` values to match the *other* portal, thus teleporting the player.
 Pretty straightforward, right?

 If you wrote your `checkInPortal()` correctly, then when you move your player into one pink square it should *magically* teleport to the other and vice versa.